 Built for the cold

 “Winter in Yellowstone National Park is the best way to witness the bison.
 One really gets a sense of how amazingly insulated and adapted they are for survival in the cold.” —Erica Harvey.
-Check out these parks that look even more beautiful in the fall.

 Year of the fox